Finance Act 2018

 Description

-• Investments: Changes to Enterprise Investment Scheme (EIS), Seed Enterprise Investment Scheme (SEIS), and Venture Capital Trust (VCT) reliefs, focusing on risk-to-capital and knowledge-intensive companies.
+- Investments: Modifies rules regarding Enterprise Investment Scheme (EIS), Seed Enterprise Investment Scheme (SEIS), and Venture Capital Trusts (VCT) reliefs, introducing a new "risk-to-capital" condition.

 Government Spending